Explore All Topics

 couple determining tax deductions and credits

 When determining the benefit of a tax deduction vs tax credit, it’s essential to understand the difference between the two.
-Let’s define each:

-What is a Tax Credit?
+What is a tax credit?

 A tax credit is a dollar-for-dollar reduction of the income tax owed.
 A tax credit directly decreases the amount of tax you owe .
-Common credits include the Earned Income Credit, American Opportunity Tax Credit, and the Savers Tax Credit.
+Common credits include the Earned Income Credit, American Opportunity Tax Credit, and the Child Tax Credit.

 A credit can be nonrefundable or refundable.
 A nonrefundable credit lets you reduce your tax liability to zero (0).
 A refundable credit can also reduce your liability to zero (0) but there is an added benefit.
 If there’s any amount leftover from your refundable credit after reducing your tax to zero, you get the balance of the credit back as a refund.
 The Earned Income Tax Credit (EITC) is an example of a refundable credit.

-What is a Tax Deduction?
+What is a tax deduction?

-Tax deduction lowers a person’s tax liability by reducing their taxable income Because a deduction lowers your taxable income, it lowers the amount of tax you owe, but by decreasing your taxable income — not by directly lowering your tax.
+Tax deduction lowers a person’s tax liability by reducing their taxable income.
+Because a deduction lowers your taxable income, it lowers the amount of tax you owe, but by decreasing your taxable income — not by directly lowering your tax.
 The benefit of a tax deduction depends on your tax rate.
 Here are some commonly overlooked tax deductions.

-You can choose any of the options you qualify for.
+One final note: You can choose any of the options you qualify for.
 The best one for you depends on your overall tax situation.

 Was this topic helpful?